On the distinction between distinguishability of states and witness of non-Markovianity of dynamical maps: Unitality, divisibility and distance

 \section{Unitality, divisibility and distance}

-The above represents one example where the two measures differ, but we want to determine the general classes where they differ.
+The above represents one example where the two measures differ; however, we aim to identify the general classes in which they differ.
 We are checking the distance evolution for both BLP and GBLP measures for CP, P and non-P maps.
 Once that is understood, the connection with the whole dynamics is straightforward because, for divisible dynamics, the whole dynamics is nothing but the composition of the intermediate maps.
 The GBLP measure is calculated for two initial states as $\rho_{i} \equiv (x_{i}, y_{i}, z_{i})$, where $i=1,2$ and probability $p$.
 The eigenvalues of $\Delta^{\dagger}\Delta$ are

-To calculate the distance, we add the square root of the eigenvalues because the trace does not depend on the basis.
-The generalised distance is
+To calculate the distance, we add the square root of the eigenvalues, as the trace does not depend on the basis.
+The generalized distance is